 sections are part of the AMQP Bare Message

-used for structured application data.
-Intermediaries can use the data within this structure for the purposes of filtering or routing.MP NOTES:The AMQP message properties shall include additional fields defined on the WriterGroup or DataSetWriter through the KeyValuePair array in the WriterGroupProperties and DataSetWriterProperties.
+The AMQP message properties shall include additional fields defined on the WriterGroup or DataSetWriter through the KeyValuePair array in the WriterGroupProperties and DataSetWriterProperties.
 The NamespaceIndex of the QualifiedName in the KeyValuePair shall be 0 for AMQP standard message properties.
-The Name of the QualifiedName is constructed from a message prefix and the AMQP property name with the following syntax ...AMQP defines two kinds of properties :
+The Name of the QualifiedName is constructed from a message prefix and the AMQP property name with the following syntax ...

-: Immutable properties of the message 3.2.5Application Properties
+: Immutable properties of the message3.2.5

 : Intermediaries can use the data within this structure for the purposes of filtering or routing.
 The PubSub Application cannot be recognized as the intermediary.Is not clear which one and how to implement this requirement.